prathamnandgirwar/Node-js/README.md

 create a new repository in your github account create "app.js" file and write simple web application code of "Hi This is NodeJS Devops Project" We launch a EC2 instance of t2.micro in AWS.
-In Security group allow SSH, HTTPS HTTP and Custom TCP of 3000 which is default port for nodejs login in MoboXterm using pem file commands to use
+In Security group allow SSH, HTTPS, and Custom TCP of 3000, which is default port for nodejs login in MoboXterm using pem file commands to use
 --sudo su (switch to root user)